-Scientists, both within Australia and throughout the world, have developed an impressive set of technologies and recommended best practices for managing invasive animals.
-But these proposed solutions will fail unless the public - land managers, industry employees and community members - are sufficiently empowered and motivated to change behaviours and adopt new approaches.
+Scientists, both within Australia and throughout the world, have developed an impressive set of technologies and recommended best practices for sustainable land management.
+But these proposed solutions will fail unless the public - land managers and community members - are sufficiently empowered and motivated to change behaviours and adopt new approaches.